phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management.rst

 auto-resizeable areas with the C language.
 You must clearly tell the machine (and the CPU) what you want it to do.
 No guess, no magic, no automation of any kind (like garbage collection).

-PHP's got a very specific memory model, and provides its own layer over the traditionnal libc's dynamic memory allocator.
+PHP's got a very specific memory model, and provides its own layer over the traditional libc's dynamic memory allocator.
 This layer is called **Zend Memory Manager**.

 This chapter explains you what Zend Memory Manager is, how you must use it, and what you must/must not do with it.